 Avoid water or jewelry cleaning liquids.
 Instead, use a microfiber or cotton cloth to gently wipe away oils and dirt.

-What to Do If Your Jewelry Already Got Wet?
+What to Do If Your Jewelry Has Already Got Wet?

 Accidentally got your gold-plated jewelry wet?
 Don’t panic, there's still a chance to save its shine with quick care and the right steps.